spe301/Potosnail/README.md

    input: X(dataframe with y dropped)
    output: Vif(variance inflation-factor) scores for all features
   * SmoteIt
-    input: X(dataframe with y dropped), y(dataframe[ycol])
+    input: X(dataframe with y dropped), y(dataframe[ycol]), bool_arr (optional)
-    output: X without class imbalance(ie. if only 100 of 1,000 patients in a dataset have cancer, SmoteIt will return the data + 900 synthetic cancer patient datapoints)
+    output: X without class imbalance(ie. if only 100 of 1,000 patients in a dataset have cancer, SmoteIt will return the data + 900 synthetic cancer patient datapoints). if bool_arr is not empty, the function will run SMOTENC.
   * MakeDirs
     input: train_dir, test_dir, classes
     output: directories(directories to the file of training and testing for each class)
+  * Getcats
+    input: X
+    output: list of all categorical features
+   * Scrape
+    input: url
+    output: the main bodies of text in a given website, assuming the request is accepted and the site allows scraping
+   * GetVocab
+     input: df, data_str (name of the column that contains the text)
+     output: number of unique words in the text corpus
+    * Binarize
+      input: df, columns_list (the columns with non-numerical binary values, ie. gender)
+      output: new dataframe with all non-numerical binary values
+    * OHE
+      input: series (a column of categorical string values)
+      output: a one hot encoded dataframe
+    * Stars2Binary
+      input: series (list or array of ratings, ie, scale of 1-5 or 1-10)
+      output: a list 1's and 0's.
+1 being a higher rating and one being lower. this turns rating prediction into a classification problem rather than a regression.

 4. Evaluater
   * ScoreModel
     input: model(fitted sklearn model), X, y